 B. Impact to building and property owners relative to cost of compliance with code:

-None, as this mod only clarifies the table that is exclusively submitted with the prescriptive method and simply removes confusion
+None, as this mod only clarifies the table that is exclusively submitted with the prescriptive method and simply reduces confusion

 C. Impact to industry relative to cost of compliance with code:

-None, as this mod only removes inconsistencies submitted on form 402-2010.
+None, as this mod only removes inconsistencies on form 402-2010.

 Rationale [Provide an explanation of why you would like this Proposed Modification to the Florida Building Code.]:

 Conflicts within the updated code.
-Florida created form 402-2010 for submitting the residential building thermal envelope approach.
+Florida created Form 402-2010 for submitting the residential building thermal envelope approach.
 It includes an abbreviated list of mandatory measures (Table 402B).
-Table 402B minimum ceiling Rvalue (R-19 space permitting) is less than the prescriptive code allows (R-30) which directly conflicts the information on the form leading to confusion.
+Table 402B minimum ceiling R-value (R-19 space permitting) is less than the prescriptive code allows (R-30) which directly contradicts the information on the form leading to confusion.
 The table also shows duct R-values for attic and roof installations which are prohibited for the prescriptive methods.
-To clarify intent and for internal consistency, the recommendation is to change the title, remove the ceiling line in this table (it still exists in section 405.2.1), and alter the duct requirement description as shown.
+To clarify intent and for internal consistency, the recommendation is to change the title, remove the ceiling insulation line in this table (it still exists in section 405.2.1), and alter the duct requirement description as shown.

 Please explain how the proposed modification meets the following requirements: